12 BOOKS THAT MADE ME THINK DIFFERENTLY ABOUT MYSELF, RELATIONSHIPS, & LIFE

 Learning about generational trauma is one of the best things I’ve done for myself in the last few years.
 Hearing the word trauma always sounds terrifying—and it’s important to know that trauma is not limited to sexual or physical abuse.
 Situations where we felt frightened, unsafe, or intense guilt or shame also cause trauma, and these feelings can have a lasting impact on us.
 Reesma Menakem’s book adds another layer: the trauma of racism and white supremacy that affects all of us.
 He makes the argument that healing this trauma is not just about the mind, but understanding the effects it has on our bodies as a key to moving beyond the racial divide.

-If you have any self-help reads you love, please feel free to reply and send me recommendation or two.
+If you have any self-help reads you love, reply below and share your recommendations.

 Previous